-Author’s note: Thanks to Lillehafrue for the title.
-Inspired by a prompt from live journal’s fic simplicity community.
+Author's note: Inspired by a prompt from live journal's fic simplicity community.
 Their prompt: #6, morning fog.
-Published 9/30/2006.

 The fog had rolled in off the sea this morning, swathing the island in thick, warm mist.
 It penetrates his sleeveless sweatshirt and running shorts, leaving him dripping.
 Saturated, salt-laden air makes breathing difficult; he finds himself panting.
 His breath rattles in his chest.

 His run over, he slows, cooling down.
-Walking to keep muscles from cramping, his heart rate settles and he finds his towel and cooler.
+Walking, keeping muscles from cramping, feeling his heart rate settle, he finds the towel, and the cooler.
 As he grabs his waiting power shake, starting to down it, a figure looms from the murk.
-He jumps, spilling the drink as a fog-muffled voice calls, “Good run, Scott?”
+He jumps, spilling the drink as a fog-muffled voice calls, "Good run, Scott?"